Alemar1990/Data_Science_Projects/README.md

 ## Cross Industry Standard Process for Data Mining (CRISP-DM)
 A data mining process model that describes commonly used approaches that data mining experts use to tackle problems... it was the leading methodology used by industry data miners.

-This framework is based on the following steps
+This framework is based on the following steps:

 ### Business Issue Understanding
 This initial phase focuses on understanding the project objectives and requirements from a business perspective, and then converting this knowledge into a data mining problem definition, and a preliminary plan designed to achieve the objectives.
 A decision model, especially one built using the Decision Model and Notation standard can be used.